John Hickenlooper: Marriages

 Hickenlooper's first wife, Helen Thorpe, is a writer whose work has been published in The New Yorker, The New York Times Magazine, George, and Texas Monthly.
 Before they separated, they lived in Denver's Park Hill neighborhood with their son, Teddy.
 Upon taking office as governor, Hickenlooper and his family decided to maintain their private residence instead of moving to the Colorado Governor's Mansion.
 On July 31, 2012, Hickenlooper announced that he and Thorpe were divorcing after 10 years of marriage.
 After the divorce, Hickenlooper moved into the Governor's Mansion.

-Hickenlooper married Robin Pringle on January 16, 2016.
+Hickenlooper married his second wife, Robin Pringle, on January 16, 2016.
 Pringle and Hickenlooper welcomed a baby boy via surrogate in December 2022.

 Family background

 Hickenlooper is of partial Dutch descent.
 His mother's family were practicing Quakers.
 He spent a summer in his teens volunteering with the American Friends Service Committee in Robbinston, Maine, helping establish a volunteer-run free school.
 In 2010, Hickenlooper told The Philadelphia Inquirer that he and Thorpe attended Quaker meetings and tried to live by Quaker values.
 In a 2018 speech to the Economic Club of Chicago, Hickenlooper said "I'm not a Quaker", but spoke about the role of Quaker teaching in his approach to government.

 A cousin, George Hickenlooper (1963–2010) was an Emmy-winning documentary filmmaker.
 He is the great-grandson of Civil War Brivet Brigadier General Andrew Hickenlooper and the grandson of federal judge Smith Hickenlooper.
 Other relatives include pianist Olga Samaroff (née Lucy Mary Olga Agnes Hickenlooper), the first wife of conductor Leopold Stokowski, and great-uncle Bourke Hickenlooper, who served as governor of Iowa and a U.S. senator from Iowa.

 Writer Kurt Vonnegut was a friend of Hickenlooper's father.
 Meeting later in life, Vonnegut offered advice that came to guide Hickenlooper's life: "Be very careful who you pretend to be, because that's who you're going to be."
 In his 2016 memoir, Hickenlooper mentioned that he watched the 1972 pornographic movie Deep Throat with his mother alongside one of his friends.
 He later recounted the event during his 2020 presidential campaign.

 Hickenlooper is an avid squash player and continues to compete as a ranked player in national tournaments.
 As of 2019, Hickenlooper's net worth was more than $8 million.